 Course fee: GBP 695

-Application deadline: 21 December 2020.
-Applications are now being accepted.
-Please take note that we may close the applications once the course is fully booked now.
+Application deadline: Friday 15 January 2021.
+Please note that we may close the applications earlier if the course is fully booked.

 Course trainer: Helen Collinson is an experienced advocate with thirty years’ experience in this field, who still works part-time in a senior advocacy role in a large international development NGO.
 Helen has been an INTRAC Associate since 2008, training civil society and providing them advocacy strategy support in parts of Asia, Africa, the Middle East, Latin America and Eastern Europe.